mark-torres10/social_agent_simulation_platform/planning/4_ui_backend_connection_planning.md

 # UI/Backend Connection Plan

+## Progress Update (2024-06-03)

+### Latest Progress
+- **UI/Backend Connection Complete:** The Streamlit UI is now fully connected to the backend.
+User-provided configuration (number of agents, number of turns) is passed to the backend and used to initialize the simulation.
+The simulation is only initialized when the user clicks the "Initialize Simulation" button.
+- **Main Simulation Entry Point:** Added a main simulation entry point (`main.py`) for CLI and refactored the simulation manager to use explicit list type hints for agents and results.
+- **Data Model Refactor:** Introduced and integrated new `Feed`, `FeedPost`, `FeedObservation`, and `UserEngagement` models.
+The agent session and simulation logic now use these structured models throughout.
+- **UI Results Display:** The UI now displays real simulation results, with per-day (tabbed) and per-user (selectable) views.
+Each round's results are shown, including agent profiles, feeds, observations, and engagements.
+- **MemoryManager Refactor:** The memory manager now robustly handles database creation, batch operations, and is integrated with the simulation lifecycle.
+Data is persisted and can be extended for future export/reload features.
+- **Incremental Simulation:** Users can run single rounds or full simulations interactively from the UI, and results are accumulated and displayed.

+### What's Completed (updated)
+- [x] UI/backend connection: UI passes config to backend and displays real results.
+- [x] Main simulation entry point and refactored agent/session logic.
+- [x] Feed and UserEngagement models integrated throughout.
+- [x] MemoryManager refactor and integration.
+- [x] UI displays real simulation results, per day and per user.

+### What's In Progress / Outstanding (updated)
+- [ ] Advanced config: Support for agent personas, traits, and other settings in the UI/backend.
+- [ ] Error/loading handling: Robust error and loading state handling in the UI.
+- [ ] Export: Implement export of simulation results from backend to UI.
+- [ ] End-to-end and automated tests for the full flow.
+- [ ] UI/UX polish and accessibility improvements.

 ## Problem Statement
 - The current UI (Streamlit) is fully stubbed and does not interact with the backend simulation logic.
 - Users cannot run real simulations or see real results; all data is placeholder.